Carsten Jancker: International career

 His performances alongside Elber caught the eye of Germany national coach Erich Ribbeck, who included Jancker in his international squad for Euro 2000.

 Instantly recognisable to European football fans, the invariably shaven-headed forward has generally failed to replicate his club form when playing for the national side.
 A possible explanation for his poorly-regarded international performances might be that the Germany national team lacked a skilful strike partner in the Élber mould.
 Whatever the reason, Jancker never impressed for Germany; although he was included in Rudi Völler's squad for the 2002 FIFA World Cup – scoring a goal in the team's opening 8–0 win over Saudi Arabia, he was dropped from the team shortly after the tournament and was never recalled.
 His German international scoring record stands at roughly a goal every three games.
 He is known for scoring in Germany's 5–1 defeat to England in 2001.

 Style of play

-A powerful and tenacious yet slow striker, Jancker was tall for a footballer, standing at 1.93 m.
-His height and strength proved to be an advantage when playing as a target man, as displayed during his most successful days at FC Bayern Munich.
-Jancker was known for being an unusual center forward, being weak in the air despite his huge frame, but showing a surprising control of the ball, especially featuring a polished back-to-the-goal game, good link-up play, and a touch for scoring with his hard right-footed shot – always doing the most intelligent and simple things on the field, courtesy of his awareness.
+A powerful and slow striker, Jancker was tall for a footballer, standing at 1.93 m.
+His height and strength proved to be an advantage when playing as a target man, as displayed during his most successful days at Bayern Munich.
+Jancker was known for being an unusual center forward, being weak in the air despite his huge frame, but showing a surprising control of the ball, especially featuring a polished back-to-the-goal game, good link-up play, and a touch for scoring with his hard right-footed shot.
 He also struggled with injuries throughout his career.